Start an Application Service Provisioning Business in Dubai

 Application service provisioning businesses operating on subscription or usage-based models can achieve gross margins of between 40 and 70 per cent, depending on the nature of the service, the degree of automation, and the client mix.
 Managed service contracts with enterprise clients tend to command higher margins and offer predictable recurring revenue.

-Under Dubai South Business Hub Free Zone rules, licence holders may deliver services cross-border and re-export technology services to clients outside the UAE, opening access to regional and international markets from a single licensed entity.
+Under Dubai South Business Hub Free Zone rules, license holders may deliver services cross-border and re-export technology services to clients outside the UAE, opening access to regional and international markets from a single licensed entity.
 Operational overheads can be kept lean by utilising flexi-desk or virtual office arrangements in the early stages of growth.

 Qualifying free zone persons may also benefit from a zero per cent corporate tax rate on qualifying income under the UAE's corporate tax framework, introduced in 2023.
 This provides a meaningful financial advantage for profitable ICT businesses operating within the free zone structure, provided they meet the conditions set out by the Federal Tax Authority.